 What can I do to help?

 PLEASE DO NOT CONTACT ANYONE personally affected by these cases; it is essential that we respect their right to privacy.
+It is our hope that sharing the most accurate information available could ultimately lead to answers for their families.
 If you have information that could potentially help in an investigation, however insignificant it may seem, please contact the proper authorities.
-If you find errors in this map, please contact the owner: lastknowncontact@gmail.com.
+If you find errors in the map, please contact the owner: lastknowncontact@gmail.com.

 Get API key from Google and insert it to plugin properties to enable maps on your website.